ohata-toast/EasyCache/en/console-guide.md

   - Max Memory: Max memory can be adjusted to prevent memory shortage from synchronization or backup.
     - Volume of the max memory can be changed for Redis server.
     - Since max memory volume is changeable, management memory can be flexibly secured.
-  - Availability Area: Select an area in which a replication group is to be created.
   - Configuration Profile: Shows Redis configuration file of a replication group bound for backup.
     - Configuration can be changed by adding more profiles.
   - VPC Subnet: Shows VPC subnet of a replication group for backup.